SCR-270: Use on the morning of the Pearl Harbor attack

-SCR-270 serial number 012 was installed at Opana Point, Hawaii on the morning of December 7, 1941, manned by two privates, George Elliot and Joseph Lockard.
+SCR-270 serial number 012 was installed at Opana Point, Hawaii on the morning of 7 December 1941, manned by two privates, George Elliot and Joseph Lockard.
 Though the set was supposed to shut down at 7 that morning, the soldiers decided to get additional training time since the truck scheduled to take them to breakfast was late.
 At 7:02 they detected aircraft approaching Oahu at a distance of 130 mi and Lockard telephoned the information center at Fort Shafter and reported "Large number of planes coming in from the north, three points east".
 The operator taking his report passed on the information repeating that the operator emphasized he had never seen anything like it, and it was "an awful big flight."

 The report was passed on to an inexperienced and incompletely trained officer, Kermit Tyler, who had arrived only a week earlier.
 He thought they had detected a flight of B-17s arriving that morning from the US.
 There were only six B-17s in the group, so this could not account for the large size of the radar echo.
-The officer had little grasp of the technology, the radar operators were unaware of the B-17 flight (nor its size), and the B-17's had no IFF (Identification friend or foe) system, nor any alternative procedure for identifying distant friendlies such as the British had developed during the Battle of Britain.
+The officer had little grasp of the technology, the radar operators were unaware of the B-17 flight (nor its size), and the B-17s had no IFF (Identification friend or foe) system, nor any alternative procedure for identifying distant friendlies such as the British had developed during the Battle of Britain.
 The Japanese aircraft they detected attacked Pearl Harbor 55 minutes later, precipitating the United States' formal entry into World War II.

 The northerly bearing of the inbound flight was not passed along in time to be of use.
 The US fleet instead fruitlessly searched to the southwest of Hawaii, believing the attack to have been launched from that direction.
 In retrospect this may have been fortuitous, since they might have met the same fate as the ships in Pearl Harbor had they attempted to engage the superior Japanese carrier fleet, with potentially enormous casualties.